AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/run.rst

 The first step involved in performing coverage assessments with |gcp| is to run the program in an environment that will produce execution traces.
 The
-|gcvrun| command line facility is available for this purpose.
+|gcvrun| command is available for this purpose.

 .. toctree::
    :maxdepth: 2